xiix0/scam/README.md

-Civilization is the limitless multiplication of unnecessary necessities.
+This night methinks is but the daylight sick.
-		-- Mark Twain
+		-- William Shakespeare, "The Merchant of Venice"